tweedegolf/tweedegolf.github.io/_posts/2015-04-03-webvr-and-threejs.md

 <br>
 **WebVR**

-Our first WebVR application is a big cube in Threejs, and on each side of this cube we print the name and direction of the axis towards which the side is facing.
+Our first WebVR application consist of a big cube in Threejs, and a simple 3D scene that floats inside that cube.
+On each side of the cube we print the name and direction of the axis towards which the side is facing.

 <img src="/img/blog/debug-cube.jpg" width="90%">

-You are positioned in the center of this cube and by moving your head you can look to all sides of the cube.
-We have placed a simple 3D scene in the cube: a transparent floor with a few simple rectangular shapes placed on it.
+When wearing an Oculus, you are positioned in the middle of this cube and by moving your head you can look to all sides of the cube.
+The 3D scene that floats inside the cube consists of a transparent floor with a few simple rectangular shapes placed on it.
 The floor of the scene is bit below your viewpoint and you can move around over the floor with the arrow keys of your keyboard.

-A real world analogy would be if a camera is mounted on a cart that you can drive around in a miniature world, and this miniature world is placed inside a room that has the compass points printed in large letters on all four walls, the floor and the ceiling.
+A real world analogy would be when a camera is mounted on a small cart that you can drive around in a miniature world, and this miniature world is placed inside a room that has the compass points printed in large letters on all four walls, the floor and the ceiling.

 <br>